UK General Data Protection Regulation

 Personal data relating to pupils, their families and employees at the School is stored in line with the school’s Data Protection Policy and sound record retention and archiving procedures.

-In accordance with the General Data Protection Regulations, the school does not store personal data indefinitely; data is only stored for as long as is necessary to complete the task for which it was originally collected.
+In accordance with the UK General Data Protection Regulation, the school does not store personal data indefinitely; data is only stored for as long as is necessary to complete the task for which it was originally collected.

 Will my information be shared?